 - Contribution to Supervisor’s program of neuroscience research

 Notice of Decision

-Applicants will be notified of the Committee’s decision via email by Campus Alberta Neuroscience.
-Those accepted into the workshop will be provided with additional information in advance of the workshop.
-The package will include additional details on the workshop content, fees, travel, meals and accommodation.
+- Students accepted into the workshop will be provided with a registration package in advance.
+The package will include additional details on the workshop content, course credit and fees, travel, meals and accommodation.